natenka/pyneng-book-en/docs/source/book/13_iterator_generator/iterator.rst

     ip ssh version 2
     !

-If we open file with normal open() function, we get object that represents the file:
+If you open a file with the ``open`` function, an object is returned that represents the file:

 .. code:: python